EpicureanHeron/ClassActivities/README.md

 Seperation of concerns: "Coupling" and "Decoupling" when it comes to changing something or breaking out a function from the code (its context)

+Concerns and encupsulation: who OWNS the thing (a method within the object which checks the objects HP to see if it is alive seems reasonable to be a method rather than a FUNCTION outside of the code)
 Constructors can create objects

 Constructors are used in Object Oriented Programming (OOP)